kubernetes/kubernetes/docs/authentication.md

 # Authentication Plugins

-Kubernetes uses tokens or client certificates to authenticate users for API calls.
+Kubernetes uses client certificates, tokens, or http basic auth to authenticate users for API calls.

 Client certificate authentication is enabled by passing the `--client_ca_file=SOMEFILE` option to apiserver.
 The referenced file must contain one or more certificates authorities